DallanQ/lotr_journeys_in_middle_earth/Reference.md

 During the game, players will primarily interact with the in-game user interface.

-> Image of an in-game interface displayed in a rectangular shpe, which shows the map tiles which has been formed so far, the threat bar, a setting menu button in the top right corner.
-It also has in the bottom right corner, an hourgalss in a circle, with an enemy bar just close to the hourglass, 5 enemy portraits, a hexagonbutton with a circle in the middle with a short bar which stands for a provoke button, and a circle with a greem backgroun and an image of an animal paws in the center.
+> Image of a gameplay interface showing various elements marked with arrows: a map (1), a threat bar (2), a settings menu button (3), an hourglass button (4), an enemy bar (5), an enemy portrait (6), a provoke button (7), and a party button (8).

 1. **Map:** The majority of the screen is the map.
 As players work toward their objective, more map tiles and the tokens on them will be displayed in the central area of the screen.
 Only the tokens that players interact with via the app are displayed on the map.

-2. Threat Bar: The threat bar displays the amount of threat the players have accumulated and the next threshold at which a threat event will occur.
+2. **Threat Bar:** The threat bar displays the amount of threat the players have accumulated and the next threshold at which a threat event will occur

 3. **Settings Menu Button:** A player can select this button to open the settings menu.